 Use a long attack and short release to bring sounds to the front as this allows the transient to punch through uncompressed and the compression to end straight after the signal is no longer over the threshold

+The equalizer is an extremely powerful tool when it comes to placing instruments in different locations in the stereo image.
 Use high-pass and low-pass filters.
-This makes sounds further back into the mix as it makes quieter and also removes frequencies which the main sounds such as the leads and chords will take.
+This makes sounds further back into the mix as it makes them quieter and also removes frequencies that the main sounds such as the leads and chords will take.

 The further the track is to be pushed back, the stronger you should lower high frequencies with a flat low-pass filter.
 This helps for a better mix as there are fewer clashing frequencies.